Topological models of arithmetic: The topology of a topological model of arithmetic

 \begin{proof} The topology $\tau\restrict I$ is an instance of theorem~\ref{Theorem.Topology-blending}, blending the indiscrete topology with the topology $\tau$ on $I$. \end{proof}

-Under the topology $\tau\restrict I$, the initial segment $I$ appears the same as its subspace topology with respect to $\tau$, but the points above $I$ in the order of $M$ become indiscrete.
-This method can be used even in the case $I=[0,b]$, where the initial segment has a maximal element.
+\begin{remark} \rm{ Under the topology $\tau\restrict I$, the initial segment $I$ appears the same as its subspace topology with respect to $\tau$, but the points above $I$ in the order of $M$ become indiscrete.
+This method can be used even in the case $I=[0,b]$, where the initial segment has a maximal element, in which case we denote $\tau\restrict [0,b]$ by $\tau\restrict b$.
 Because of these topology-blending constructions, it follows that topological models of arithmetic need not be homogeneous.
 This makes the case of topological models of arithmetic very different from the related case of topological ordered rings, such as the integers $\Z^M$ of a model of arithmetic $M$, as these are always homogeneous: the translation maps $x\mapsto x+k$ are homeomorphisms mapping any point to any other desired point (the inverse map is continuous, since it is translation by $-k$).
 In particular, in such a topological ordered ring, if one point is isolated, then all points are isolated.
 It follows that if $\<Z,+,\cdot>$ is a countable ordered ring, whose addition $+$ is continuous with respect to an underlying metric topology, then the underlying space is homeomorphic either to $\N$ or $\Q$.
 This is because if there is an isolated point, then all points are isolated and the topology is discrete; and otherwise, there are no isolated points, and by the theorem of \Sierpinski\ we mentioned earlier, every countable metric space without isolated points is homeomorphic to $\Q$.
-With topological models of arithmetic, in contrast, one can achieve other countable metric spaces.
+With topological models of arithmetic, in contrast, one can achieve other countable metric spaces. } \end{remark}